joakimp/disk_io_bm/README.md

 **Note**: On macOS, ensure `fio` is installed (e.g., via Homebrew).
 Latency tracking (`--lat`) may not be supported in older fio versions and will be automatically disabled with a warning.
 Summary parsing is optimized for macOS fio output; use `--test` for quick checks.

 The script displays dynamic progress updates during execution, including an ASCII progress bar, current test name, elapsed time (HH:MM:SS), and estimated remaining time.
-Updates occur every ~10 seconds; in compatible terminals, they overwrite the same line for a clean display, otherwise on new lines.
+Updates occur every ~10 seconds.

+Note: In some terminals (e.g., iTerm2), intermediate progress updates may appear in the scrollback history after tests complete.
+This is expected behavior—the progress line is properly overwritten during execution and cleared when all tests finish.

 Results are saved to bm_*.txt files.